Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 First Choice for Beers and the Big Game

-Our oldest son went to SCAD and he’s intimately familiar with the Savannah bars that broadcast professional sports.
-This is his number one choice, primarily because you can usually watch the sport you want, as well as have the sound on.
-Located in an old theatre, they also have a large menu, so it’s ideal for watching the game and getting lunch/dinner.
-Walkable .8 mile
+Our oldest son went to SCAD and is intimately familiar with the Savannah bars that broadcast professional sports.
+This is his number one choice — you can usually watch the sport you want with the sound on.
+Located in an old theatre with a large menu, so it's ideal for watching the game and getting a meal.

 Savannah Taphouse/125 E Broughton St/912.201.8277